chaudharydeepanshu/pick_or_save/README.md

 [![pub package](https://img.shields.io/pub/v/pick_or_save.svg)](https://pub.dev/packages/pick_or_save) [![wakatime](https://wakatime.com/badge/user/83f3b15d-49de-4c01-b8de-bbc132f11be1/project/a5e5bda6-1125-46d7-9dc4-5028186265ca.svg)](https://wakatime.com/badge/user/83f3b15d-49de-4c01-b8de-bbc132f11be1/project/a5e5bda6-1125-46d7-9dc4-5028186265ca)

+## Word from creator

+**Hello👋, This package is comletely compatible with flutter and it also provides option to disable copying of file in cache when picking and provide Android Uri of picked file to work with which offer some real benifits such as getting original file metadata, filtering files before caching or caching them anytime later using Uri.**

+**Yes, without a doubt, giving a free 👍 or ⭐ will encourage me to keep working on this plugin.**

 ## Package description

 A Flutter file picking and saving package that enables you to pick or save a single file and multiple files.

-Note: Although this package supports picking and caching files by default to work with them in flutter, it is actually built for those who manage files natively in android as this package supports disabling copying of file in cache to work with Android URIs directly.
+Note: Although .

 ## Features

 - Works on Android 5.0 (API level 21) or later.
-- Pick single file or multiple files.
+- Pick single file, multiple files with certain extensions or mime types.
+- Supports photo picker on supported deveices.
-- Get meta data like name, size and last modified for files.
+- Get meta data like name, size and last modified from from android uri or file path.
 - Saves single file while allowing user to choose location and name.
 - Saves multiple file while allowing user to choose location or directory for saving all files.
-- Saves file from either file path or file data.
+- Saves file from either file path or file data(Uint8List).
-- Filter extensions when picking a document.
-- Could limit picking a file from the local device only.
+- Could limit picking a file to the local device only.
+- Get cached file path from android uri or file path.

-**Note:** If you are getting errors after updating the package to newer version and the error contains workds like Redeclaration, Conflicting declarations, Overload resolution ambiguity then to fix them you probably need to remove the older version of plugin from cache `C:\Users\username\AppData\Local\Pub\Cache\hosted\pub.dev\older_version` or simply run `flutter clean`.
+**Note:** If you are getting errors in you IDE after updating this plugin to newer version and the error contains works like Redeclaration, Conflicting declarations, Overload resolution ambiguity then to fix that you probably need to remove the older version of plugin from pub cache `C:\Users\username\AppData\Local\Pub\Cache\hosted\pub.dev\older_version` or simply run `flutter clean`.

 ## Getting started